 Secure your EmailHere's a few security tips:

 - Criminals want access to your Rice email.
-Thwart their attacks by choosing strong passwords and changing your password twice a year (when you change your clocks).
+Prevent their attacks by choosing strong passwords and changing your password twice a year.

 - Don't fall for phishing messages (phony + fishing = phishing).
 These are clever attempts to trick you into revealing your password by replying to the message or logging into a phony site designed to look like a real Rice web page.